EmmetMcDonagh/EmmetMcDonagh/README.md

 - Object-Orientated Software Development-2021 Filtering-an-Image-with-a-Convolution-Kernel.

-- Advanced Object Orientated Software Development.
+- Advanced Object Orientated Software Development-2022.
 Develop a Java application that can parse a file or a URL to generate a PNG (portable network graphics) file with a word-cloud displaying the most prominent words in decreasing font size, style and colour.

 - Computational-Thinking-With-Algorithms-Project-2022 Benchmarking sorting algorithms in Java.
 Reviewing various comparison and non-comparison sorting algorithms, describing how each algorithm works and considering concepts such as their time and space complexities, performance and stability.